wheelofheaven/wheelofheaven.io/content/en/resources/the-electronic-text-corpus-of-sumerian-literature/index.md

   resources:
     parent: "browse"
 medium: "web-resource"
-topics: ["Archive", "Mythology", "Religion", "The Tradition"]
+topics: ["Archive", "Mythology", "Religion", "Sumer", "The Tradition"]
 ---

 The Electronic Text Corpus of Sumerian Literature (ETCSL), in its second edition, is a comprehensive digital project aimed at compiling, translating, and publishing the extensive body of Sumerian literature.
 This literature, dating back to around 2500 BCE, includes a vast array of poetic forms such as hymns, laments, prayers, fables, and proverbs, largely reconstructed from thousands of fragmented clay tablets inscribed in cuneiform.